DKPistilli/hosebox/README.md

 ## To-Do (Car (Bicycle (Skateboard)))

 ### Back End

+- [ ] Decks
+    - [X] design deckSchema and corresponding api calls.
+Big Question: how to structure mainboard/sideboard/scratchpad (needs privateList option! don't forget).
+    - [ ] implement decks model, router, and controller
+- [ ] Users
+    - [ ] Validate username (no weird chars, no spaces)
+    - [ ] Add user GET func which returns username and (public) decks
+    - [ ] Add FOLLOWING [{name, userId}] so users can follow others
+- [ ] update api to NO LONGER USE CARDIDS, instead taking cardNames, then using middleware to go from name -> cardId
 - [X] inventoryCards
     - [X] design inventoryCardSchema model (what card info is needed on our server) and corresponding api calls
     - [X] implement inventoryCard model, router, and controller
-- [ ] Decks
-    - [ ] design deckSchema and corresponding api calls.
-Big Question: how to structure mainboard/sideboard/scratchpad (needs privateList option! don't forget).
-    - [ ] implement decks model, router, and controller
 - [X] scryfallCards
     - [X] design local scryfall DB and corresponding api (non-http, local server requests only).
     - [X] implement scryfallCard model, router, and controller, so that all card information is blackboxed from the front end -- they send cardId, they get a full card, and never need to know about implementation or what extra fields we're removing from the actual scryfall.com card schema.